-You thoroughly practised what you learned with other participants and
+You practised what you learned with other participants and

-You had on-going access to, as well as personal guidance and coaching from, the trainers.
+In the better programmes you had on-going access to, as well as personal guidance and coaching from, Certified NLP Trainers.

 120 hours is a tight squeeze!

-At one early stage, during the early 80's, the material that the NLP trainers were including in the Practitioner Training got to be too much to pack into this time frame.
+At one stage, around the late 70’s to early 80’s, the material that the NLP trainers were including in the Practitioner Training got to be too much to pack into this time frame of 120 hours.

-So they designed a 'Master Practitioner' training programme to take the additional material.
-(Incidentally this is how the Master Practitioner Certification Training Programme began - more as a receptacle for additional material rather than an 'advanced' version of the Practitioner.
-Nowadays a good Master Practitioner training will also include training in the ability to think and perceive at a more profound level)
+So they designed a ‘Master Practitioner’ training programme to take the additional material.
+(Incidentally this is how the Master Practitioner Certification Training Programme began – more as a receptacle for additional material rather than an ‘advanced’ version of the Practitioner.
+That said, nowadays a good Master Practitioner training will also include training in the ability to think and perceive at a more profound level)

 The original 120 hours has always been a tight squeeze.

 Ask any trainer who uses the original style full-length, full-syllabus NLP Practitioner training course – they will tell you that it’s a tough job getting all of the current syllabus into this time frame, that is if you wish people to have time to: